tjweldon/resourceez/README.md

 # ResourceEZ

+ResourceEZ (reource easy) is a python library for client side parsing of REST API resources.

-ResourceEZ (reource easy) was born of my frustration with `attrs` and `dataclasses` both being a bit too clever for serialising/deserialising rest resources as a client.
+It was born of my frustration with `attrs` and `dataclasses` both being a bit too clever for serialising/deserialising rest resources as a client.